cpbirch/balls/README.md

 Build monitors needs to be fun.
 Anyone can develop plain old html/css grid based view.
 That stuff is like flash, old and needs to be replaced.

-Put this monitor on a TV, and you will never go back to any other monitor.
+Put this on your TV, and you will never go back to any other build radiator.

 A word of caution: You may find this radiator hard to look away from.